0xScratch/Nexbizn/README.md

 We know NFTs are everywhere, like bridging real world assets to the digital world, owning something unique and rare, and the ability to prove ownership of digital assets.
 But, what if we could use NFTs to create a ***Hoarding*** type of thing as it happens with all those brands we see on buildings, billboards, and other places. and they pay for it right?

 That's where Nexbizn comes in.
-Web3 brands deserve it's place, not necessarily on those physical places (if that happened more often, people be like - "Crypto took over") but on the digital world, where they can be seen by everyone, and brands could push their products and services to the people who are interested in them.
+Web3 brands deserve its place, not necessarily on those physical places (if that happened more often, people be like - "Crypto took over") but on the digital world, where they can be seen by everyone, and brands could push their products and services to the people who are interested in them.

 In simple words, Brands can take this particular NFT on lease by winning up the auctions and use it for their marketing campaigns, and the owner of the NFT(i.e platform itself) gets paid for it.
 It's a win-win situation for both the brand and the platform.

 ## How Nexbizn Works?

-1. ***Registeration***: Brands can register themselves by dropping in the *tokenUri* or *metadata* of their brand's digital assets.
-One can try [**Pinata**](https://www.pinata.cloud) or [**IPFS**](https://ipfs.io) for storing the metadata and drop it's url right in the registration box.
+1. ***Registration***: Brands can register themselves by dropping in the *tokenUri* or *metadata* of their brand's digital assets.
+One can try [**Pinata**](https://www.pinata.cloud) or [**IPFS**](https://ipfs.io) for storing the metadata and drop its url right in the registration box.
 Make sure the metadata is in JSON format and contains the following fields:
     - name
     - description
     - image